SUSTAINABLE KPM PORCELAIN

 TO GO, PLEASE!

-With the new set of KURLAND To-go Box and To-go cup , breakfast, lunch and dinner can now be transported in style.
-Ideal for take-away during the lunch break or a quick after-work snack.
+With the new set featuring the KURLAND To-go Box and To-go cup now carry your breakfast, lunch, and dinner in style.
+Ideal for takeout during your lunch break or a quick after-work snack.

-Designed by KPM head designer Thomas Wenzel, who also designed the iconic To-go cup , the box now also shows that the classicist KURLAND relief made of cloth hangings, egg sticks and pearls is a timeless classic - naturally made by hand at the historic manufactory site in Berlin-Tiergarten.
+Designed by KPM Chief Designer Thomas Wenzel, who also cup the iconic to-go cup , the box now demonstrates that the classicist KURLAND relief—featuring drapery, egg-and-dart moldings, and pearls—is a timeless classic—handcrafted, of course, at the historic manufactory in Berlin-Tiergarten.

 I DON'T CARE ABOUT PLASTIC!

-Goodbye plastic!
-The production of disposable tableware, together with disposable cutlery and to-go packaging, consumes over 105,500 tons of plastic across Germany every year.* So why not simply swap it for a classy version of the bowl Currywurst at your local snack bar?
+Goodbye, plastic!
+The production of disposable tableware—along with disposable cutlery and takeout packaging—consumes over 105,500 metric tons of plastic across Germany each year.* So why not try swapping it out for a stylish version ofbowl your favorite snack bar?

 * As at: 2018, source: NABU - Nature and Biodiversity Conservation Union Germany e.V.